The Battalion Excursion—the Coast & Mountain Ridges of North Central New Guinea

 After a week, including time before and after the mortar mishap, of moving through the green hell east of the cordon, working through the location and navigation challenges, dealing with the Japanese who continued to control the bottoms, even in their weakened state, in some cases improved by the air dropped supplies that rolled down the steep ridge slopes to them, the battalion managed to reenter the cordon.
 It did so at the point intended and was able to cause some of the enemy’s elements into a zone that concentrated them enough to allow further damage to surviving Japanese troops.

-By this point some 50 soldiers had killed in action and 80 wounded.
+By this point some 50 soldiers had been killed in action and 80 wounded.
 Japanese losses estimated at some 1,800.
 The enemy had been punished and further weakened but so to had the force sent forward of the cordon.

 The operation had been more demanding than expected and had shown somewhat mixed results.
 As well, the average soldier was less than clear during the operation concerning what was intended.
 The battalion never appeared throughout the operation to be able to bring decisive destructive force to bear on the Japanese in the bottoms.

 In the end as the operation wound down, the sense many had was that the concept had been a stretch given terrain and capabilities of the forces available.
-It had proven almost reach too far and fortunately losses were not greater.
+It had proven almost to reach too far and fortunately losses were not greater.
 But it did put additional pressure on the Japanese elements struggling east of the cordon.

 Leadership at the American corps level in this situation did show an aggressiveness to engage and degrade the enemy and attempt innovativeness, even when constrained by available force levels.
 This is a notable quality of effective and decisive leadership.